lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 *Figure 2 Image annotated as incorrectly classified by CLIP3 as either Zoology or Mechanics/Tools*

 It must be stressed that often, it is simply not possible for a human annotator to classify an image into one category, either, in which case any CLIP3 classification that is not in clear contradiction with the annotator's observation is noted as correct.
-Below are several examples of different kindss of frequent misclassifications (first-choice or both choices).
+Below are several examples of different kinds of frequent misclassifications (first-choice or both choices).

 A strong tendency observed in the 'Low-confidence' subset was for images to be falsely classified as either Zoology or Architecture, no matter their human-annotated class.
 A peculiar example (Figures 3 and 4) that was quite frequent was (obviously to the human eye) geometric shapes classified by CLIP3 as first-class Zoology.